 - Overall, if you just took the time to remove the fact that everything's undead, he's a sticker for this trope.
-Acts as A Father to His Men (Shown to mourne troops lost against the elves when they were too damaged to continue on.), actually loyal followers with wholm he shows a friendship towards (Kel'Thuzad and Anub'Arak).
+Acts as A Father to His Men (shown to mourn troops lost against the elves when they were too damaged to continue on), actually loyal followers with whom he shows a friendship towards (Kel'Thuzad and Anub'Arak).

 - Hero Killer: In Warcraft III, where he killed Uther, Sylvanas, Antonidas and many other distinguished personages rather handily.
 He regains the title in the final battle against him, where he pretty much freezes Tirion solid and kills the entire raid in one blow, before he begins raising them as his minions.
-It doesn't stick though, as a Tirion frees himself, breaks Frostmourne, which frees Terenas who ressurrects the entire raid.
+It doesn't stick though, as Tirion is broken out by a Deus Ex Machina and breaks Frostmourne, which frees Terenas who resurrects the entire raid.

 - He Who Fights Monsters: Arthas is the textbook example of this.
 In his attempt to stop the Scourge, he became what he was trying to stop.